Coffee’s Dance with Your Hormones and A Beyond Creamy Iced Decaf Alternative

 These days, I stick to one, weak coffee a day, if that, and enjoy it along side protein and carbs rather than by its self.
 The result?
 My workouts are better, my appetite regulation, feelings of wellbeing and sleep… all so much better.

-Important hormonal processed take place within your fat cells, the conversion of testosterone into oestrogen being one.
-Too little body fat will also depress your thyroid function, only serving to knock your temperature regulation and sleep about in the future.
+Important hormonal processes take place within your fat cells, the conversion of testosterone into oestrogen being one.
+Too little body fat will also depress your thyroid function, only serving to knock your temperature regulation, ability to burn fat and sleep about in the future.
 Some people are naturally more lean and if this is you, thats so fine.
 Optimal body composition is highly individual but once you know your sweet spot, try to maintain that through a proper balance of training and nutrition.

 If I could go back I would: